Truck Driver Advice: 1099 or W2?

 Independent contractors are also allowed to deduct the costs of purchasing a new laptop or cellphone along with 50% of their bills subsequently.

-Whether you will reap more tax benefits by being a company driver or an owner-operator will depend on a lot of factors.
-A professional consultant will help you determine what is suitable for your particular situation.
+Whether you will reap more tax benefits by being a company driver or an owner-operator will depend on many factors.
+Consulting with a small business tax advisor will help you determine what is most suitable for your specific situation, ensuring you make the most informed decision regarding your tax strategy.